 Ending with a directive to “LIVE BOLDER,” “LIVE LOUDER” and “LIVE FOR NOW,” the naïve approximation of a protest grossly minimalizes the dangers faced by real-life protesters who are often literally putting their lives on the line to stand up for their basic human rights.

-The ad provoked a backlash of criticism from the likes of Bernice King, daughter of Martin Luther King Jr. and Coretta Scott King, who tweeted her response—along with a photo of her father confronting police during the June 1966 ‘March Against Fear’— “If only Daddy would have known about the power of #Pepsi.”
+The ad provoked a backlash of criticism from the likes of Bernice King, daughter of Martin Luther King Jr. and Coretta Scott King, who tweeted her response—along with a photo of her father confronting police during the June 1966 ‘March Against Fear’:

 The takeaway: This Pepsi influencer marketing campaign essentially changed the conversation in this infamous fail.
 With a healthy dose of hubris mixed with equal parts delusion and naivete, the brand appropriated the message of a movement and translated it into a watered-down, feel-good message blatantly designed to sell product.